 4. Judges and Magistrates: A reputable attorney will have experience practicing in front of the judges in your county.
 All judges are different, and bring with them subjectivity and preformed opinions.
 Utilizing an attorney who has experience practicing before the judges can utilize their experience to develop a legal strategy for your case.

 5. Personality, work ethic and billing: It's important to know who will be working with you in your family law case.
 Many attorneys provide consultations.
 One purpose of the consultation is to decide whether you and the attorney will work well together.
 If the attorney you are consulting with cannot answer your questions fully, or sounds unsure of the answer, that may be an indication that the advice is not valid.
 Contrast that with an attorney who may not know the answer offhand, but is willing to do legal research to find the answer.
 An attorney who is willing to research an answer shows initiative and that the attorney is capable of performing complex research.

 Last, an attorney should be completely transparent in their billing practices.
 At the Houser Law Firm, we send our clients monthly invoices.
 These invoices reflect the tasks the attorney has completed, the amount billed for each task, and the amount remaining in the client trust account once payment for services rendered have been transferred from the client trust account to the operating account.

 We hope this article has been helpful guide when evaluating a potential attorney to represent you in your family law matter.
-If you would like to schedule a complimentary consultation to see how we can help, feel free to contact us below.
+If you would like to schedule a consultation to see how we can help, feel free to contact us below.